sarkarcapital/vc/TESTS.md

 ```
 GovernanceERC20Test
-├── Given The contract is deployed with default mint settings
+├── Given The contract is being deployed with default mint settings
 │   ├── When Calling initialize again
 │   │   └── It reverts if trying to re-initialize
 │   ├── When Checking the token name and symbol
 │   │   └── It sets the token name and symbol
 │   ├── When Checking the managing DAO
 │   │   └── It sets the managing DAO
-│   └── When Deploying with mismatched receivers and amounts arrays
+│   ├── When Deploying with mismatched receivers and amounts arrays
-│       └── It reverts if the `receivers` and `amounts` array lengths in the mint settings mismatch
+│   │   └── It reverts if the `receivers` and `amounts` array lengths in the mint settings mismatch
+│   ├── When Calling initialize with a list of accounts to be selfdelegated
+│   │   ├── It Should successfully initialize the token
+│   │   ├── It Should call _delegate for each specified account to itself
+│   │   └── It Should ensure each specified account has a vote checkpoint created at initialization
+│   ├── When Calling initialize with an empty list of accounts for selfdelegation
+│   │   └── It Should initialize successfully without performing any initial self-delegations
+│   ├── When Calling initialize with address0 in the list of accounts to be selfdelegated
+│   │   └── It Should revert with CannotSelfDelegateAddress0()
+│   └── When Calling initialize with duplicate addresses in the list of accounts to be selfdelegated
+│       └── It Should self-delegate the address once and initialize successfully
 ├── Given The contract is deployed // ERC-165
 │   ├── When Calling supportsInterface with the empty interface
 │   │   └── It does not support the empty interface